Our Research

 Read the executive summary here

-You can find the slides from the launch event here.
+View the slides from the launch event here here.

 For renters

-• There is no region in England where the average home to rent is affordable for a woman on median earnings.[1]
+Nowhere in England is the average rental home affordable for a woman earning the median income.
+[1]

 When buying a house

-• Women need over 12 times their annual salaries to be able to buy a home in England, while men need just over eight times.
+Women need over 12 times their annual salary to buy a home, while men need just over eight times.

 Mortgage eligibility: